GuillaumeOj/PurBeurreSubstitute/Readme.md

 # How to insall?

-Be sure MySQL was installed and works.
+Be sure MySQL is installed and works.

 Create a user with all privileges:
 ```SQL